stleary/stars-at-night/readme.txt

 * **name** : The name of the location to be calculated
 * **days** : The number of days of data to display.
 Must be a value from 1 to 10.
 Defaults to 3 if not specified.
 * **refresh** : true/false.
 Set to true if you want to force the transient cache to be refreshed.
+Defaults to false.
+* **suppressDegrees**:  true/false.
+Set to true if you are not able to display the degreee symbol: ° (but see the Wiki first) Defaults to false.

 **Shortcode Examples:**